xiix0/scam/README.md

-You will have a long and boring life.
+You will always have good luck in your personal affairs.